 Now, before you look at some gorgeous images and start to despair that you’ll never recreate them, keep in mind that you’re looking at professional accounts featuring fantastic architecture (and fantastic budgets for expert designers and high-end decor).
 However, familiarizing yourself with how the pros set up a space can help you start to piece together your own personal interior design style.
 The more examples you see, the easier it becomes to understand the fundamentals of arrangement, how to incorporate art and plants, balance color, play with texture, and so forth.

 To get you started, we’ve rounded up 11 of our favorite decor-focused Instagram accounts so you can get all the inspiration you need simply by scrolling through your feed.
+Once you're inspired, use our store guide for finding the best affordable home decor for men on a budget.

 Chicago-based John Stoffer shares snippets of his life, from shots of his well-appointed studio to stylish dinner spots around the city.
 His photos tend toward the monochromatic, with appealing warm accents and lots of texture.